 The Heathcote wine growing region has rapidly gained a reputation as one of Australia’s finest red wine producing locations.

-Whistling Eagle vineyard is situated on the ancient Cambrian soil and has an east-DSC05735facing slope.
+Whistling Eagle vineyard is situated on the ancient Cambrian soil and has an east-facing slope.
 These soils originate a few kilometres south of the Heathcote township and run in two parallel strips, which follow the Mount William Fault line.
 Whilst the strip of Cambrian soil is relatively narrow, it extends north of Heathcote for over 35 kilometres.
 It is the very special relationship between the soil and climate, which gives Whistling Eagle its unique qualities and the prefect reflection of the terroir.

 A “terroir” is a group of vineyards (or even vines) from the same region, belonging to a specific appellation, and sharing the same type of soil, weather conditions, grapes and winemaking savoir-faire, which contribute to give its specific personality to the wine.